lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ## EDHOC Over CoAP and OSCORE

-Assuming a that the CoAP token has a length of 0 bytes, that CoAP Content-Format is not used, that the EDHOC Initiator is the CoAP client, the connection identifiers have 1 byte encodings, the CoAP URI parh is "edhoc", the additional overhead due to CoAP being used as transport is:
+Assuming a that the CoAP Token has a length of 0 bytes, that CoAP Content-Format is not used, that the EDHOC Initiator is the CoAP client, that the connection identifiers have 1 byte encodings, and the the CoAP URI parh is "edhoc", the additional overhead due to CoAP being used as transport is:

 ~~~~~~~~~~~~~~~~~~~~~~~
 For EDHOC message_1